ameli/imate/docs/InterpolateTraceOfInverse.rst

    :value: None

    List of interpolant points.
-The trace of inverse at the interpolant points are computed via the exact method using :mod:`TraceInv.ComputeTraceOfInverse` module.
+The trace of inverse at the interpolant points are computed via the exact method using :mod:`imate.ComputeTraceOfInverse` module.
 For each :attr:`InterpolationMethod`, the interpolant points should be as follows:

    ===========================  ========================================
    :attr:`InterpolationMethod`  :attr:`InterpolantPoints`